 Also, this is the first study that studies the connection of plyometric training with the psychological and physiological experience of the load obtained through the wellness questionnaire.
-The results show that there are significant differences between the experimental and control groups in the first two weeks of the experimental procedure, while in the other four weeks, there are no statistically significant differences in the results.
+The results show significant differences between the experimental and control groups in the first two weeks of the experimental procedure, while in the other four weeks, there are no statistically significant differences in the results.
 As the average scores of the questionnaire in the control group were significantly lower and the overall wellness of the young football players from this group during the first two weeks of the program was impaired, this can be explained by the matches played during the first two weeks of the experimental procedure.
 In the summary parameters during the six weeks of realization of the experimental procedure, it is evident that 4 competitive matches were realized during the first two weeks.
-Given that 44% of the participants of the control group participated in the first line-up during those matches, impaired wellness may be influenced by this factor.
-The results of this research and the decrease in the level of wellness during the first two weeks in the control group are also confirmed by the research of O'Connor et al. (29) and Morgan et al. (30) significant worsening of psychological and physiological stress experience ratings was recorded.
-Likewise, Hooper et al. (25) in their research observed an increase in the level of muscle fatigue during the competitive period in the period of increased training volume in elite swimmers.
-In the mentioned research, they realized that the accumulation of training load can lead to an increase in the perception of athletes in the context of muscle fatigue.
-Also, research by Moall et al. (31) showed a significant correlation between an increased volume of training days and a reduced level of wellness in elite football players over 16 weeks.
+This factor may influence impaired wellness since 44% of the control group participants participated in the first line-up during those matches.
+The results of this research and the decrease in the level of wellness during the first two weeks in the control group are also confirmed by the research of O'Connor et al. (29) and Morgan et al. (30); significant worsening of psychological and physiological stress experience ratings was recorded.
+Likewise, Hooper et al. (25) observed an increase in the level of muscle fatigue during the competitive period in the increased training volume in elite swimmers.
+In the mentioned research, they realized that the accumulation of training load can lead to an increase in athletes' perception in the context of muscle fatigue.
+Also, research by Moall et al. (31) showed a significant correlation between increased training days and reduced wellness in elite football players over 16 weeks.
 Likewise, Thorpe et al. (32) noted in their research a significant correlation between the increased workload of one training day and the feeling of fatigue during the competitive period of top football players.
-Also, as in previous research, Buccheit et al. (33) found that using the feeling of psychological and physiological fatigue as well as heart rate variability, changes in the total training load during the preparatory period can be observed in top Australian football players.
+Also, as in previous research, Buccheit et al. (33) found that changes in the total training load during the preparatory period can be observed in top Australian football players using the feeling of psychological and physiological fatigue and heart rate variability.